ripienaar/free-for-dev/README.md

   * https://hipchat.com/ - Free for unlimited users with some feature limitations
   * https://gitter.im/ - "Chat, for GitHub".
 Unlimited public & private rooms, free for teams of up to 25
   * http://www.google.com/hangouts/ - One place for all your Conversations, for free (Need Google Account)
-  * https://kato.im/ - Team Chat & Collaboration, free for unlimited users with some feature limitations
   * http://seafile.com/ - Private or cloud storage, file sharing, sync, discussions.
 Private version is full.
 Cloud version has just 1 GB.
   * https://sameroom.io/ - Free for unlimited users with some feature limitations
   * https://yammer.com/ - Private social network standalone or for MS Office 365.
 Free, just a bit less admin tools and users management features.